Complete Docker Guide: Learn How to Create and Manage Containers for Scalable Applications

 CMD [ "npm", "start" ]

-• FROM: provides us with a base image.
-In this case we took the 18.17-alpine image, which is much lighter than an 18.17 node
+- FROM: provides us with a base image.
+In this case, we take the 18.17-alpine image, which is much lighter than node 18.17

-• WORKDIR: this is where you will host our application in the container
+- WORKDIR: this is where our application will be hosted in the container

-• COPY: add the files from our local directory, all the dependencies so that you don't have any errors when doing the build
+- COPY: adds the files from our local directory, all dependencies so that there are no errors when building

-• EXPOSE: this is where our application will be displayed, in this case on port 3000
+- EXPOSE: this is where our application will be exposed, in this case on port 3000

-• CMD: Specify which command we want to execute in the container
+- CMD: Specifies which command we want to run in the container

-💡 Note: there is another instruction that is the ENTRYPOINT, which has been the entry to execute in the container as an example it would look like this
+đĄNote: there is another instruction called ENTRYPOINT, which is the entry to execute in the container; as an example, it would look like this

 FROM node:18.17-alpine